-7.1 Installation Considerations
+7.1 Installation considerations

 The CS451/CS456 is designed for water level measurements.
 Typical applications include agricultural water level/flow, water wells, lakes, streams, and tanks.
-If the device is to be installed in a liquid other than water or in contaminated water, check the compatibility of the wetted material.
-The CS456 should be used in harsh water applications, including salt water.
+If the sensor is to be installed in a liquid other than water or in contaminated water, check the compatibility of the wetted material.
+For harsh environments, including saltwater, use the CS456 instead of the CS451.

-7.1.1 Vent Tube
+7.1.1 Vent and desiccant tubes

 A vent tube incorporated in the cable vents the sensor diaphragm to the atmosphere.
 This eliminates the need to compensate for changes in barometric pressure.
-To prevent water vapour from entering the inner cavity of the sensor, the vent tube opening terminates inside a desiccant tube.
+To prevent water vapor from entering the inner cavity of the sensor, the vent tube opening terminates inside a desiccant tube.